Types of algorithms and data used in examples¶

 Generalized additive models (GAMs; Hastie and Tibshirani, 1990; Wood, 2006) are an extension to GLMs.
 In GAMs, the linear predictor is the sum of smoothing functions.
 This makes GAMs very flexible, and they can fit very complex functions.
 It also makes them very similar to machine learning methods.
 In R, GAMs are implemented in the ‘mgcv’ package.

-Non-paramateric statistical learning methods¶
+Machine learning methods¶

 All the model fitting methods discussed here can be tuned in several ways.
 We do not explore that here, and only show the general approach.
 If you want to use one of the methods, then you should consult the R help pages (and other sources) to find out how to best implement the model fitting procedure.

 MaxEnt (short for “Maximum Entropy”; Phillips et al., 2006) is the most widely used SDM algorithm.
 Elith et al. (2010) provide an explanation of the algorithm (and software) geared towards ecologists.
 MaxEnt is available as a stand-alone Java program.
 Dismo has a function ‘maxent’ that communicates with this program.
-To use it you must first download the program from here.
-Put the file

 Because MaxEnt is implemented in dismo you can fit it like the profile methods (e.g. Bioclim).
 That is, you can provide presence points and a RasterStack.
 However, you can also first fit a model, like with the other methods such as glm.
 But in the case of MaxEnt you cannot use the formula notation.